-If you have any funding queries, please contact Lewis Campbell.
+If you have any funding queries, contact Lewis Campbell.

-Croydon Council offer schools who are working towards STARS accreditation the opportunity to bid for small items of scooter and cycle storage such as toast racks and minipods.
+Croydon council offers schools who are working towards STARS accreditation the opportunity to bid for small items of scooter and cycle storage such as toast racks and minipods.
 Applications can be requested from Lewis Campbell.

 Walk to school

 Walking is the simplest way to travel short distances like the walk to school.
 Walking with friends is a social activity which engages children’s minds before they arrive so that their brain is stimulated and ready for school.
 Walking also has many proven health benefits, one of which is the release of endorphins around the body.
 This results in the children arriving feeling good which then means they are in a positive mind-set and ready to engage in their education.

 The council supports schools wishing to be part of the national Walk on Wednesday (WoW) scheme, which is well loved by children, and provides excellent teaching material for teachers.

 Visit www.livingstreets.org.uk/walk-with-us/walk-to-school for more information.

 Secondary schools and colleges